dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-08-Fake-FDIC-Security-Update.md

 Your account **ACH and Wire transactions** have been **temporarily suspended** for your Security.<br/>
 due to the expiration of your security version <br/>
 To download and install the newest Updates, follow this link security **http://www.update.fdic.gov**<br/><br/>
-As soon as it is set up, your transaction abilities will be fully restored.
+As soon as it is set up, your transaction abilities will be fully restored.<br/>
 Best regards, Online security department Federal Deposit Insurance Corporation.

 ---